 Berkshire may, from time to time, recommend to clients that they buy or sell securities in which related persons, such as its employees, have a financial interest.
-However, if one or more of the Berkshire's employees has a financial interest in a security recommended to clients, the Berkshire will follow the procedures outlined below regarding employee trading.
-From time to time, the Berkshire's employees may have a position in a certain security that may also be recommended to a client.
+However, if one or more of Berkshire employees has a financial interest in a security recommended to clients, Berkshire will follow the procedures outlined below regarding employee trading.
+From time to time, Berkshire employees may have a position in a certain security that may also be recommended to a client.
 Berkshire has established the following restrictions and disclosure procedures to ensure, at all times, that it fulfills its fiduciary obligation.